shenzhencz/minecraft_scc/README.md

 # minecraft_scc
-Turn the Chinese words of Classical Chinese in Minecraft into Simplified Chinese
+Turn the Traditional Chinese words of Classical Chinese in Minecraft into Simplified Chinese